Johnsonkdavid/ansible_playbooks/README.md

 # ansible_playbooks
-This is a repo which contains some useful ansible tasks which we can done in linux machine
+This is a repo which contains some useful ansible playbooks which we can excute in linux machines

+Have fun with ANSIBLE